agmcfarland/InvestigateIntegrations/README.md

 # Workflows

-1. hotROCs R values with heatmap
+1. hotROCs R values, with heatmap visualization.

-2. T-test
+2. Analysis of percentage integrations counts using bootstrapped simulations, with distribution visualization